-- 1. SOAs are composed of services that present programmatic access to resources to remote client applications.
+- 1. SOAs are composed of services that present programmatic access to resources to remote client applications (or "agents").
 Typical basic (atomic) services include data access (logically wrapping storage technologies such as databases and file systems), the ability to run and manage remote applications.
 More complicated services may be composed of these basic services using such expression languages as coupled with workflow engines. - 2.
 Services communicate using messages.
 Messages are usually encoded using SOAP.
-The asynchronous nature of messaging is one of the keys to Grid and Web Service scalability beyond the intranets. - 3.
+The asynchronous nature of messaging is one of the keys to Grid and Web service scalability beyond the intranets. - 3.
 SOAs are metadata rich.
 We must describe service interfaces, provide descriptions of services so that we know how to use them, provide look-up registries to find service URLs, and so forth.

-Much debate has gone into refining concepts such as stateful conversations and stateful resources accessed through services [3].
+Much debate has gone into refining concepts such as stateful conversations between agents and stateful resources accessed through services [3].
 However, we believe that the other two characteristics, messaging and metadata, have been somewhat overlooked.
 In this paper, we are particularly interested in the messaging infrastructure needed to realize such things as the SOAP message processing model (particularly in SOAP 1.2), which allows for multiple intermediaries that will need to process header information required by WS-Addressing and WS-Security.
+We extend this to argue that SOAP headers combined with messaging middleware enable a revision of the standard Internet protocol stack.

-These issues have direct relevance to scientific Grid applications, which need to go beyond remote procedure calls in client-server interactions to support integrated distributed applications that couple databases, high performance computing codes, and visualization codes [4, 5].
+These issues have directly relevance to scientific Grid applications, which need to go beyond remote procedure calls in client-server interactions to support integrated distributed applications that couple databases, high performance computing codes, and visualization codes [4, 5].
 These coordinated, composite applications are asynchronous by their nature: applications may take hours or days to complete.
-Message-based Grids, events, and service coordination are not just abstract Grid research issues: they are needed to meet the requirements of real science application Grids.
-We note further that service-based scientific Grids imply a higher level of encapsulation: one can think of this as a "Grid shell" for programming different services.
+Message-based Grids, events, and service coordination are not just abstract Grid research issues: they are needed to meet the requirements of real science application grids.
+We note further that service-based scientific grids imply a higher level of encapsulation: one can think of this as a "grid shell" for programming different services.
 The processing engines for such shells are essentially workflow engines.
-These higher level languages are also suitable for putting Grid application development directly in the hands of science application developers.
+These higher level languages are also suitable for putting grid application development directly in the hands of science application developers.